ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Related Work

-\subsection{Large-Object Datasets}
+\subsection{\textbf{Large-Object Datasets}}

 The field of computer vision has been significantly advanced by datasets such as ImageNet~\cite{5206848} and PACO~\cite{ramanathan2023paco}, which have been crucial for progress in image classification, object detection, and segmentation.
 While these datasets enhance object instance detection and segmentation and provide a broad semantic understanding of objects, they often overlook the granularity of object parts and attributes, leading to a gap in robotic applications.
-Addressing this, datasets such as HANDAL~\cite{guo2023handal} and PhysObjects~\cite{gao2023physically} have been introduced, focusing on robotic needs by providing annotations for part masks, object attributes, and affordances, with HANDAL emphasizing manipulable object pose estimation with 308k annotated frames, and PhysObjects offering detailed annotations of household object properties.
+To address this gap, datasets like HANDAL~\cite{guo2023handal} and PhysObjects~\cite{gao2023physically} have been introduced, focusing on robotic needs by providing annotations for part masks, object attributes, and affordances.
+HANDAL emphasizes manipulable object pose estimation with 308k annotated frames, while PhysObjects offers detailed annotations of household object properties.
 To unify these advancements, our \texttt{ManipVQA} merges these datasets into a cohesive VQA dataset format, granting models the ability to perform visual reasoning on general images as well as affordance reasoning for manipulation tasks, thereby enhancing the model's visual understanding for robotic applications.

-\subsection{Multi-Modal Large Language Model}
+\subsection{\textbf{Multi-Modal Large Language Model}}